The Tenerife Rambla now called Rambla (de) Santa Cruz has become #1 on my list for outings.

 I spotted Taberna Ramon on the Rambla's map.

 Yet, my memory only clicked when I walked through its door.
-I had tasted best Cerrano ham and excellent wine there, way back in 2002.
+I tasted best Cerrano ham and excellent wine there, way back in 2002.

 This pub for gourmet eating at reasonable prices is opposite the former bullfight arena at number 56, Rambla de Santa Cruz.